 Your riffs may sound boring, or sloppy at first.

 But if you keep pushing at it, and invest into all three of these areas:

 - Creativity – actually generating the riffs

-You’ll come to the realization that no computer generated guitar riff can ever beat yours!
+You’ll come to the realization that no computer generated guitar riff or chord progression can ever beat yours!